top of page

 There is nothing more important than relationship.
 I’ll type that again.
 There is nothing more important than relationship.
 This isn’t exclusive to how we relate to each other, but also how we relate to the objects around us.
 Do the interactions bring us joy?
 Is the thing with which we interact easy to use?
 How do I relate to it and how does it relate to me?

-In the Microsoft 365 Studio, one of my responsibilities was to create pieces that brought these interactions to life and highlighted the aspects of Microsoft’s productivity services that made them the industry standard- the gateway to achieving one’s aspirations.
+In the my time at Microsoft, one of my responsibilities was to create these interactions within aspects of Microsoft’s productivity services that made them the industry standard- the gateway to achieving one’s aspirations.

 This, of course, can look completely different depending on the need, with the end users’ needs as the primary metric.
-Do they need a reminder of an existing feature?
+Do they need easier access to an existing feature?
 Are we launching a new feature based on feedback?
 Would it benefit them to be aware of a completely new offering?
-And of course, where are we reaching them with this information?
+And of course, where are we reaching them with this information and these interactions?

 When launching a new feature, it was necessary to go a little further and work with writers to more fully walk our users through the steps and then utilize animated gifs created from those vector assets to ensure clarity.
 This would be displayed on a blog with some background and instruction with the gif showcasing that feature.